Top unusual things to do in Porto

 Ride a buggy in the hills of Porto

-Recently I tried to ride a Buggy at Serras do Porto Natural Park and I had SO MUCH FUN 😀 I was a bit worried about safety but 1) the guides are very professional but 2) the equipment is new and in good conditions.
+Recently I rode a Buggy at Porto’s hills and I had SO MUCH FUN 😀 I was a bit worried about safety but 1) the guides are very professional but 2) the equipment is new and in good conditions.

 We also got to see Quintandona, a picturesque village, as well as the incredible Roman ruins of Castro Mozinho.